fulldecent/html-validate-nice-checkers/README.md

 - ✅ **Modern Tooling**: Built with tsup, tested with Vitest
 - ✅ **Comprehensive Testing**: High test coverage with realistic fixtures

+## Maintenance

+Periodically, load schemaorg-current-https.jsonld file from <https://schema.org/docs/developers.html> and save to src/vendor/shemaorg-current-https.jsonld.
+Ideally, the sponsors of Schema.org: Google, Inc., Yahoo, Inc., Microsoft Corporation and Yandex should main a NPM package for this file that we can depend on.
+This would allow our package manager to handle updates.

 ## Browser support

 This is a Node.js library designed for build-time HTML validation.
 For browser usage, ensure your bundler supports the module format you're using.